sushichop/gha-swift-env/README.md

 ## Example

-You can build and test a Swift package on cross-platform(macOS, Ubuntu Linux, and Windows).
+You can build and test Swift package for cross-platform(macOS, Ubuntu Linux, and Windows).

 ```yaml